 EBIOS is usually used as a complement to ISO27005, specifically because it benefits from a certain simplicity of implementation compared to other InfoSec risk analysis methods.
 However, it operates around notions that remain vague, such as severity and impact assessment.

 EBIOS, at the very least, helps organisations clearly pinpoint the essential elements of danger, not just the elements of a scenario.
 EBIOS highlights the people and interactions that are the building blocks of a cyber risk.
 This approach is quite flexible as it easily adapts to various organisational contexts.

 This risk analysis method also comes with the advantage of being relatively quick to set up.
 It only deals with analysis elements relative to the objective you determined during workshop 1.
 You can also reuse EBIOS to ensure continuous monitoring of information security risks.

 This risk analysis methodology is therefore based on a subjective and unquantified assessment of the danger.
-The actual incapacity of an organisation to ensure business continuity or survival depends on assumptions made on the basis of nominal or ordinal scales.
+The actual inability of an organisation to ensure business continuity or survival depends on assumptions made on the basis of nominal or ordinal scales.
 Consequently, the resulting ranking of cyber risks may very well be approximate.

 The Expression of Needs and Identification of Security Objectives is a risk management methodology published by Club EBIOS.
 It is also a registered trademark of the French General Secretariat for Defence and National Security (SGDSN).
-EBIOS Risk Manager (or EBIOS RM) is the cybersecurity risk analysis method that the National Agency for Information Systems Security (ANSSI) now maintains.
+EBIOS Risk Manager (EBIOS RM) is the cybersecurity risk analysis method that the National Agency for Information Systems Security (ANSSI) now maintains.

 related to Cyber Risk Quantification and Cybersecurity